Right to Ramble

 The trail rides high off the marshy land, allowing great views of the surrounding countryside.
 Here Sulphide Creek makes it's marshy way along the northwest side of the trail.
 February 14, 2009

-Long shadows.
-A photograph of my shadow with a great winter sunset not long off.
+Long shadows with a great winter sunset not long off.
 Just north of Sulphide Road (southern crossing).

 February 1, 2009